frangelbarrera/Abster-Intelligence/README.md

 ![Abster Intelligence Graph Engine](public/images/1.png)

-Abster Intelligence is a professional-grade, privacy-centric open-source OSINT & data visualization platform.
-Built for analysts, cybersecurity researchers, and red teams, it combines multi-LLM capabilities with a powerful relational graph engine to map, analyze, and investigate complex data networks.
+Abster Intelligence is a privacy-centric, open-source OSINT & data visualization platform.
+Built for analysts, cybersecurity researchers, and red teams, it combines multi-LLM capabilities with a dynamic relational graph engine to map, analyze, and investigate complex data networks.

 ## Core Features